morganmcg1/gpu-info/README.md

 - `--force_reprocess` forces reprocessing of already processed videos
 - `--api_key` can be used to provide a Google API key directly

+The system will automatically:
+1. Check if each video is relevant to CUDA/Triton kernel programming
+2. Skip full processing for non-relevant videos
+3. Create minimal reports for non-relevant videos explaining their actual content
+4. Process relevant videos with the full pipeline

 ### Specify an output directory

 ```